dartoos-dev/well_formed/README.md

 #### IntField

 [IntField](https://pub.dev/documentation/well_formed/latest/numeric/IntField-class.html)
 is the form field for integers.
-It is ideal for entering the quantity of an item, number of children, age, etc.
+It is the ideal form field for entering the quantity of an item, the number of children, age, etc.

 ```dart
 IntField(